Barbara Kudrycka: Education and early career

 In 1978 Kudrycka graduated with a degree in law from the University of Warsaw.
 From 1978 to 1981 she was a member of the Polish United Workers' Party.
 In 1980 she joined the Solidarity trade union.
 In 1985 she received a doctoral degree in law and in 1995 became an assistant professor at the Department of Law and Administration at the University of Warsaw.

-From March 1998 through August 2007, for three consecutive terms, she was the rector of the Białystok School of Public Administration.
-Currently she is the school's president.
+From March 1998 through August 2007, for three consecutive terms, she was the rector of the Białystok School, and she later became the president.

 Since October 2003 she has been the chair of administrative law at the Law Department of the University of Białystok.

 Political career

+Member of the European Parliament, 2004–2007

 Since 2004 Kudrycka has been an active member of the Civic Platform.

 From 2004 through 2007, Kudrycka was a Member of the European Parliament.
 She sat on the Committee on Civil Liberties, Justice and Home Affairs.
 In this capacity, she drafted the parliament's 2006 report on the European Return Fund for the 2007-13 period.
 She was a substitute for the Committee on Legal Affairs and a member of the parliament's delegation for relations with Belarus.
 Between 2006 and 2007, she also served on the Temporary Committee on the alleged use of European countries by the CIA for the transport and illegal detention of prisoners.
 Following her appointment to the Polish government in 2007, she was succeeded by Krzysztof Hołowczyc.

+Minister of Science and Higher Education, 2007–2013

 From 2007 to 2013, Kudrycka served as Minister of Science and Higher Education in the government of Donald Tusk.
 During her time in office, she formed a working group with her counterparts from the Czech Republic, Hungary and Slovakia to share the best of individual changes in education reform being made in each country.
 In a 2013 cabinet reshuffle, she was replaced by Lena Kolarska-Bobinska, another former MEP.

+Member of the European Parliament, 2014–2019

 Kudrycka again became a Member of the European Parliament following the 2014 European elections.
 During her time in parliament, she served as vice-chairwoman of the Committee on Civil Liberties, Justice and Home Affairs, under the leadership of chairman Claude Moraes.
 In addition to her committee assignments, she was a member of the parliament's delegation for relations with Japan.

 Kudrycka was also a member of the European Parliament Intergroup on Creative Industries and of the European Parliament Intergroup on Integrity (Transparency, Anti-Corruption and Organized Crime).